cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 then this mapping cannot be bijective (i.e., both injective and surjective) since it is defined to be deterministic.

-Mappings may also be invertible, meaning that for any point P output by the mapping, there is an efficient algorithm to recover an x in F such that applying the mapping to x outputs P.
+Mappings may also be invertible, meaning that there is an efficient algorithm that, for any point P output by the mapping, outputs an x in F such that applying the mapping to x outputs P.
 This document does not discuss inversion algorithms for mappings.